Buoyed by successes in Galileo and MTG prospects, OHB turns sights to carbon monitoring, lunar missions

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Awards Double German Space Contractorâ€™s Order Book".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Awards Double German Space Contractorâ€™s Order Book".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.